gadicc/Meteor-famono/README.md

 Force clean dep registry:

 1. edit `lib/smart.require` set it to `{}` *empty* and save
-2. restore `lib/smart.require` with the deps you had in there
+2. restore `lib/smart.require` with the deps you had in there and save

 Kind regards Morten (aka raix)